Workation budget: what will a month cost?

 Costs vary by season, location, and lifestyle.
 Always verify with booking platforms before committing to a trip.

-Does this tell me if I am allowed to work remotely from another country?
+Am I even allowed to work remotely from another country?